 Taking a break from alcohol is the best gift you can give yourself.

-Although I was never one to spend much time on social networks before I started blogging my way sober, my Hello Sunday Morning avatar, @wingedvictory, has become as much a part of my identity as my own name.
+Although I was never one to spend much time on social media networks before I started blogging my way sober, my Hello Sunday Morning avatar, @wingedvictory, has become as much a part of my identity as my own name.

 I saw this powerful beauty in Paris during my third alcohol-free week and “Winged Victory of Samothrace” became my sober identity.